srl-labs/learn-srlinux/docs/get-started.md

 <SNIP>
 ```

-[^1]: Centos 7.3+ although having a 3.x kernel is still capable of running SR Linux container.
+[^1]: Centos 7.3+ although having a 3.x kernel is still capable of running SR Linux container
 [^2]: for example [gnmic](https://gnmic.kmrd.dev)
+[^3]: The labs referenced on this site are deployed with containerlab unless stated otherwise